HOLY WEEK AT NORTH AVENUE PRESBYTERIAN CHURCH

 North Avenue worships with First Congregational Church (105 Courtland St NE, Atlanta)

 As we continue to connect with our community, North Avenue will be worshipping at First Congregational Church in Atlanta for Good Friday.
 First Congregational will worship with us at the Jazz Urban Sunrise Service on Easter Sunday at 6:30 a.m.
-More details to come.
+Worship service at 12 noon; a bus will depart from NAPC at 11:45 AM if you’d like to carpool.

 On Good Friday, it is common to fast, pray, repent, and meditate on the agony and suffering of Christ on the cross.
 Good Friday often has a somber tone as we recall Jesus’ death, but it is called Good Friday for a reason!
 John 3:16 tells us that God so loved the world that he gave his one and only son that whoever believes in him shall not perish but have eternal life.
 Jesus’ death allows us to be victorious over death.
 Indeed, the wage of sin is death, but through Jesus’ sacrifice of his own sinless life for each of us, we are no longer bound to death.
 Instead we are offered eternal life, and that is the good news of Good Friday!
 You can read about Jesus’ arrest, trial, and death in Matthew 26:47-27:66, Mark 14:43-15:47, Luke 22:47-23:56, and John 18:1-19:42.